csinva/csinva.github.io/_blog/compiled_notes/_build/html/_sources/notes/stat/causal_inference.md

 ### weighting methods

-*Weighting methods assign a different importance weight to each unit to match the covariates distributions across treatment groups after reweighting.*
+*Weighting methods assign a different importance weight to each unit to match the covariates distributions across treatment groups after reweighting.
+Balance is often used as a goodness of fit check after weighting. ([imbens & rubin 2015](https://www.cambridge.org/core/books/causal-inference-for-statistics-social-and-biomedical-sciences/71126BE90C58F1A431FE9B2DD07938AB))*

 #### inverse propensity weighting